M7OCM/890/README.md

 # 890

-Latest v1.5 bin file updated 3011202, SPECTRUM added.
+Latest v1.5 bin files updated 3011202, 01122023, SPECTRUM added.
 Please read for overiew: https://github.com/OEFW-community/RT-890-custom-firmware/blob/main/README.md

 When the spectrum layout has been completed the source files will be uploaded here.
 I haven't started on that, so the v1.5 spectrum is current just a matching theme.
 Expect changes v1.6+